LIS 10010 INFORMATION FLUENCY FOR COLLEGE SUCCESS 3 Credit Hours

 Grade Mode: Satisfactory/Unsatisfactory-IP

-LIS 81095 SELECTED TOPICS IN INFORMATION STUDIES 1-3 Credit Hours
+LIS 81095 SPECIAL TOPICS IN INFORMATION STUDIES 1-3 Credit Hours

 (Repeatable for credit) (Slashed with LIS 61095) Offered irregularly as resources and or opportunities permit.
-Topics will be announced in the Schedule of Classes.
+Topics could include current or emerging issues in information studies.
+Specific topics are announced in the schedule of classes.

 Prerequisite: Doctoral standing.